NFL on Christmas Day: 1972–1988: Avoiding Christmas Day

-Had the United States Football League (USFL) survived to play its autumn 1986 season, it would have featured the first major professional football games to be played in the regular season on Christmas Day; the USFL planned a complete set of four games for Christmas Day.
+Had the United States Football League (USFL) survived to play its autumn 1986 season, it would have featured the first major professional football games to be played in the regular season on Christmas Day; the USFL planned a complete set of four games for December 25.
 The USFL suspended operations prior to the 1986 season and the games were never played.